-Spend your entire life with experienced travellers, and one thing you’ll never hear is that picking where to stay in Tokyo is easy.
+One thing you’ll never hear from travellers is that choosing where to stay in Tokyo is easy.
 I can hardly think of a destination that presents a bigger challenge for first-time visitors looking to find the perfect accommodations than superlative capital of Japan.

 Not sure how to choose your Tokyo accommodations?
 Get your itinerary in order with this complete guide to the best areas & neighbourhoods in Tokyo and the best places to stay in Tokyo, including the top-rated areas & neighborhoods!